zw87652015/OBJ-Splitter/README.md

 # OBJ Model Processor with 3D Viewer

-A PyQt5 application for analyzing, visualizing, and exporting OBJ 3D model files with GPU-accelerated rendering, intelligent caching, and 3D printing support.
+A PyQt6 application with Material Design 3 styling for analyzing, visualizing, and exporting OBJ 3D model files with GPU-accelerated rendering, intelligent caching, and 3D printing support.

 ## Features